GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-07-11-get-put-post-delete-resttemplate.md

-# GET, PUT, POST, DELETE and RestClient
+# GET, PUT, POST, DELETE and RestTemplate

 Module 5 of the Spring Boot chapter is named 'RESTFul Application with Spring Boot' and mainly deals with the @RestController class.
 It can be divided in two different parts, corresponding to a different role of your application: